-• kwargs (dict, optional) - Keyword arguments for XGBoost Booster object.
+• kwargs (Union[Any, NoneType]) - Keyword arguments for XGBoost Booster object.
 Full documentation of parameters can be found here.
 Attempting to set a parameter via the constructor args and kwargs dict simultaneously will result in a TypeError.

 kwargs is unsupported by scikit-learn.
 We do not guarantee that parameters passed via this argument will interact properly with scikit-learn.